wlswotmd/gef/docs/FAQ.md

 |`angr`|`python3-pip`|`angr` (M)|-|
 |`diffo colordiff`|`colordiff` (M)|-|-|

-M: Needed manual install (They will not install even if you use `install.sh`)
+M: Needed manual install (They will not be installed even if you use `install.sh`)

 # About the host environment